-- At least one unit in each year group have a visiting speaker or a trip.
+- At least one unit in each year group has a visiting speaker or a trip.

-- The RE command words are used in lessons and discussed with the children.
+- Tier 2 and tier 3 vocabulary is used throughout lessons and discussed with the children.
 Children understand what they mean and are able to use them when discussing R.E.

 - The coverage is representative of the diversity of cultures and religions in our community and pupils are encouraged to share their beliefs and culture.